Slips, trips and falls

-Slips, trips, and falls (STF) are the primary source of workplace injuries.
+Slips, trips, and falls (STF) are the primary source of injuries at work.

 The number of these accidents is still high – despite measures set out by legislative requirements, best practices guidelines, and organisational policies to prevent STF accidents across industries like: maritime, offshore installations, construction sites, water treatment plants etc.

-One of the most critical factors affecting STF is the slipperiness of the handrails, guardrails, walkways, decks, stairs, and surface of ladders.¹
+One of the most critical factors having an impact on STF is the slipperiness of the handrails, guardrails, walkways, decks, stairs, and surface of ladders.¹

 ¹ Master Thesis: Reducing Slips, Trips, and Falls in the Maritime Industry and Offshore Installations – Best Practice.
 Author: Tanja Rasmussen, Master of Risk and Safety Management, Aalborg University.
 2021.